tengge1/ShadowEditor/README.md

 1. Support both `Windows`, `Linux` and `Mac`.
 2. Similar to C language. support `goroutine`, which take great advantages of multi-core, and have high performance.
 3. Easy to learn.
 Huge standard libraries and third-party libraries, and high development efficiency.
-4. Can compiled into a single file, and when publish, no need to install `golang` nor `nodejs`.
+4. Can compiled into a single file, and when publish, no need to install `golang` nor `nodejs` when publishing.
-5. No `iis` required, and can build both desktop and web version.
+5. No `iis` required.
 6. Network data is compressed with `gzip`, and the speed of displaying and scene loading is really fast.
 7. No `Visual Studio` required.
 You can develop with `Visual Studio Code` for both the server and web.